Product Guide

 Disconnecting Google Calendar

-If you need to disconnect your Google Calendar:
+If you need to disconnect:

-Once disconnected, the three calendar features stop working immediately:
+Once disconnected, all three features stop immediately:

 Token Revocation Handling

-- You revoke Leenkies' access from your Google Account settings (Security > Third-party apps).
+• You revoke Leenkies' access from your Google Account settings (Security > Third-party apps).

-- Your Google account password changes and Google invalidates active tokens.
+• Your Google account password changes and Google invalidates active tokens.

-- Google's security policies flag the connection and require re-authorization.
+• Google's security policies require re-authorization.

 A notification banner on the Settings page indicating that Google Calendar needs to be reconnected